Band on the Run: Recording

-Aside from the challenges presented by the substandard studio, various incidents plagued Wings' Lagos stay.
+Aside from the challenges presented by the substandard studio, various incidents plagued Wings' stay in Lagos.
 While out walking one night against advice, McCartney and Linda were robbed at knifepoint.
-The assailants made away with all of their valuables and even stole a bag containing a notebook full of handwritten lyrics and songs, and cassettes containing demos for songs to be recorded.
+The assailants made off with all of their valuables, and even stole a bag containing a notebook full of handwritten lyrics and songs, and cassettes containing demos for songs to be recorded.
 On another occasion, McCartney was overdubbing a vocal track when he began gasping for air.
 According to Emerick: "Within seconds, [McCartney] turned as white as a sheet, explaining to us in a croaking voice that he couldn't catch his breath.
 We decided to take him outside for some fresh air ... [but] once he was exposed to the blazing heat he felt even worse and began keeling over, finally fainting dead away at our feet.
 Linda began screaming hysterically; she was convinced that he was having a heart attack ...
 The official diagnosis was that he had suffered a bronchial spasm brought on by too much smoking."
 Another incident was the confrontation with local Afrobeat pioneer and political activist Fela Kuti, who publicly accused the band of being in Africa to exploit and steal African music after their visit to his club.
 Kuti went to the studio to confront McCartney, who played their songs for him to show that they contained no local influence.
 Later on, drummer and former Cream member Ginger Baker invited Wings to record their entire album at his ARC Studio in Ikeja.
-McCartney agreed to go there for one day.
-The song "Picasso's Last Words (Drink to Me)" was recorded at ARC, with Baker contributing a percussive tin of gravel.
+McCartney agreed to go there for one day, and the song "Picasso's Last Words (Drink to Me)" was recorded at ARC, with Baker himself shaking a tin can filled with gravel on the track.

 Recording for the majority of the album's basic tracks, together with initial overdubbing, was completed after six weeks in Nigeria.
-After hosting a beach barbecue to celebrate the end of recording, Wings flew back to England on 23 September 1973 where they were met by fans and journalists.
+Wings hosted a beach barbecue to celebrate the end of recording, and on 23 September 1973 they flew back to England, where they were met by fans and journalists.
 Upon returning to London, the McCartneys received a letter from EMI dated before the band had left England warning them to not go to Lagos due to an outbreak of cholera.